-Principal Considerations in Determining Sanctions Monetary Sanction 2 Suspension, Bar or Other Sanctions See Principal Considerations in Introductory Section Whether the respondent offered contemporaneous trades or otherwise remediated the failures to execute.
+- Whether the respondent offered contemporaneous trades or otherwise remediated the failures to execute. - 2.
 While the respondents are responsible for the systems that they use and the third-party vendors that they employ, the appropriate level of sanctions will depend on whether the respondent diligently chose, installed and tested a system that nevertheless malfunctioned; the frequency and thoroughness with which the respondent ensured that the system was operating in compliance with applicable rules; and the care that the respondent exercised in undertaking all necessary steps to correct systems-related malfunctions.
 The same considerations apply to a respondent that has relied on a third-party vendor's products or services.

-First Action 3 Fine of \$5,000 to \$15,000.
-Second Action Fine of \$10,000 to \$73,000.
-Subsequent Actions Fine of \$10,000 to \$146,000.
-4 In egregious cases, consider suspending the firm with respect to any or all activities or functions and/or suspending the responsible individual in any or all capacities for up to two years.
+In egregious cases, consider suspending the firm with respect to any or all activities or functions and/or suspending the responsible individual in any or all capacities for up to two years.

-1. This guideline also is appropriate for violations of MSRB Rule G-13.

-- 2. In cases in which the violations: (1) involve a pattern or patterns of misconduct; (2) can be quantified by number or percentage; or (3) can be compared to the standard maintained by industry peers, Adjudicators may consider deviating from the fine structure recommended in this guideline for first, second, or subsequent actions.
+- 1. This guideline also is appropriate for violations of MSRB Rule G-13. - 2.
+In cases in which the violations: (1) involve a pattern or patterns of misconduct; (2) can be quantified by number or percentage; or (3) can be compared to the standard maintained by industry peers, Adjudicators may consider deviating from the fine structure recommended in this guideline for first, second, or subsequent actions.
 Imposition of monetary sanctions greater than those recommended in this guideline may be particularly appropriate in cases involving violations that occurred during two or more examination or review periods or violations that occurred over an extended period of time.
-Similarly, in cases in which the respondent acted intentionally or recklessly, and in cases in which the respondent acted significantly lower than that of its peers, Adjudicators may impose a monetary sanction in excess of the recommended range. - 3.
-Adjudicators should consider actions concerning violative events that occurred within the three years prior to the misconduct at issue.
-Events that are more recent in time, however, should be given more weight than less recent events.

-4. If the respondent's second or subsequent action involves a violation that is less serious than a prior violation, includes conduct that demonstrates that respondent is improving its compliance rate, or involves mitigation that did not exist in a prior action, Adjudicators may consider imposing a fine that is less than the fine imposed in the prior action.
+Similarly, in cases in which the respondent acted intentionally or recklessly, and in cases in which the respondent's compliance rate is significantly lower than that of its peers, Adjudicators may impose a monetary sanction in excess of the recommended range. - Adjudicators should consider actions concerning violative events that occurred within the three years prior to the misconduct at issue.
+Events that are more recent in time, however, should be given more weight than less recent events. - 4.
+If the respondent's second or subsequent action involves a violation that is less serious than a prior violation, includes conduct that demonstrates that respondent is improving its compliance rate, or involves mitigation that did not exist in a prior action, Adjudicators may consider imposing a fine that is less than the fine imposed in the prior action.